dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/FIX_COMPLETE_20250202.md

 ### 1. ?
 Snippets Not Working in Editor
 **Before:** Snippets visible in Settings but NOT in completion window
-**Cause:** No caching ¡æ API call per keystroke ¡æ never loaded in time
+**Cause:** No caching ï¿½ï¿½ API call per keystroke ï¿½ï¿½ never loaded in time
 **Fix:** Added in-memory cache to `ApiSnippetServiceAdapter`
 **Result:** Snippets appear instantly in completion window